open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/teams/team.md

 # Team

-This schema defines Team entity.
-A Team is a group of zero or more users.
-Team can have ownership of data assets.
+This schema defines the Team entity.
+A Team is a group of zero or more users and can have ownership of data assets.

 <b id="httpsgithub.comopen-metadataopenmetadatablobmaincatalog-rest-servicesrcmainresourcesjsonschemaentityteamsteam.json">&#36;id: https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/schema/entity/teams/team.json</b>